facebook

 (3) Reduce maintenance costs

 EGR can cause many problems, such as blockage, fuel consumption, etc. After removing EGR, all related problems can be eliminated.
 Therefore, we can save a lot of money, including fuel costs, cleaning costs and replacement costs.
+If you are comparing repair costs first, see our EGR valve replacement cost guide.
 Taking the 6.7 Powerstroke as an example, after removing the EGR, the savings are: $8783.72.

 (4) Avoid EGR cooler blockage and reduce carbon deposits